jamf/jamfStatus/README.md

 - Whether the alert window is displayed at every polling interval or only when the status changes.<br>
 - How the menubar icon is displayed.
 Minimizing will place a thin transparent icon in the menubar.<br>
 - Use of a LaunchAgent, to automatically start the app when logging in.<br>
 - Information for your specific Jamf Cloud instance.
+Use either a local user account or API client.
-The account used only needs to be able to authenticate, no need to assign permissions.
-If your cloud server does not utilize the HTTPS port 443 be sure to include the port you use in the URL.
+- Most notification can be viewed using an account with no permissions set in Jamf Pro.
+Using an account with ready-only on all objects ensure you'll see all notifications.
+If your cloud server does not utilize the standard HTTPS port (443) be sure to include the port you use in the URL.

 <img src="./jamfStatus/images/prefs.png" alt="notifications" width="600" /><br>